dom-devel/daily_google_analytics_v3/README.md

 This is a heavily bastardised version which I cobbled together several years ago to fit my workflows, while I was learning python.

+It's a big hot mess, but it is quite useful for ad-hoc analysis.

 ## Getting started

 You can either install straight from pip: